david-fong/capswalk/dev-guide.md

 ### Enum Implementation

 Use TypeScript enums when being able to search for references is desirable.
-If an enum doesn't need to be reference-searched, and avoiding a non-type import is desired, use a mocked const enum.
+If an enum doesn't need to be reference-searched, and enabling type-only imports is desired, use a mocked const enum.
+By reference searching, I mean that the literal value can be inlined and recognized there as a member of an enum when searching for other references.